strawberryfg/NAPA-NST-HPE/train/README.md

 ## Remark

-The code was initially developed as one that can be easily transferred to *Google Colab Pro*, and so all code is merged into one big chunk for convenience.
+The code was initially developed as one that can be easily transferred to *Google Colab Pro*, and so all code was merged into one big chunk for convenience.
 However, as the necessity for using Colab faded away (*it is much more difficult to use than a laptop gpu*), it was already too late to change the original design.
 We do apologize for making this gigantic code file.

-There is only one entry point that matters: ```def train(epoch)```.
+That said, there is only one entry point that matters: ```def train(epoch)```.